 The deadline that applies to just about every slip and fall claim is the statute of limitations.
 This statute sets how long you have under New Jersey law to file a lawsuit.
 If you haven’t officially filed suit within this time frame, you lose your right to sue under state law.

-Generally, the statute of limitations for slip and fall claims, and other personal injury matters, is two years from the date of the accident.
+Generally, the statute of limitations for slip and fall claims is two years from the date of the accident.
 If the fall involved a minor, the deadline is two years after the individual turns 18 years old.

 Cases against certain types of defendants, however, have additional deadlines.
-If your slip and fall involved a government entity – if, for example, you fell in a government building or on public property – then you must notify the defendant of your claim within 90 days.
+If your slip and fall involved a government entity, you must notify the defendant of your claim within 90 days.
+This deadline would apply if, for example, you fell in a government building or on public property.
 Wait too long, and your right to pursue a lawsuit will expire.

 Filing a slip and fall lawsuit isn’t a simple process that you can put off until the last minute.
 There’s a lot that has to be done before that deadline: